Differential Geometry of Curves and Surfaces in Lorentz-Minkowski space: Surfaces in Minkowski space

+Therefore, if $a<0$ (resp. $a>0$) the surface is spacelike (resp. timelike).
+In fact, $S_{-1}$ has two (spacelike) components, one of them is $\h^2$ and $S_1$ is the pseudosphere $\s_1^2$. \end{enumerate} \end{example}

+Given a surface $M$, we know that an immersion $x:M\rightarrow\r^3$ is locally a graph on one of the three coordinate planes.
+Remark that this result is not metric.
+If we endow on $\r^3$ the Lorentzian metric and for a spacelike or timelike surface, we can precise with respect to what coordinate plane is a graph.

-\begin{proposition} Any spacelike surface is locally the graph of a function defined in the plane $\{z=0\}$. \end{proposition} \begin{proof} We consider a local parametrization of the surface $X=X(u,v)=(x(u,v),y(u,v),z(u,v))$.
-Since the vector $X_u\times X_v$ is orthogonal to $X_u$ and $X_v$, then it is a timelike vector.
-Thus, its third coordinate does not vanish.
+\begin{proposition} A spacelike (resp. timelike) surface is locally the graph of a function defined in the plane of equation $z=0$ (resp. $x=0$ or $y=0$). \end{proposition} \begin{proof} We consider a local parametrization of the surface

+Since the vector $\Psi_u\times \Psi_v$ is orthogonal to $\Psi_u$ and $\Psi_v$, then $\Psi_u\times \Psi_v$ is a timelike (resp. spacelike) vector.
+Thus, its third coordinate does not vanish (resp. the first or the second coordinate).
 This coordinate is